trivial-space/sketches/README.md

 art spaces.

-Since a first prototype and exhibition in 2013, the main focus shifted to improve the technical workflow for creating and developing such virtual exhibition spaces.
+Since a first prototype and exhibition in 2013, the main focus shifted to improve the technical workflow for creating and developing such virtual spaces.
 During a long research and learning period, some interconnected programming libraries and tools evolved, that improve the creation of web based virtual reality by code.
-Together they enable a live coding environment for WebGL scenes, with hot JavaScript and shader code reloading as well as controlled application and WebGL state preservation in live coding sessions.
+Together they enable a live coding environment for WebGL scenes, with hot code and shader reloading as well as controlled application and WebGL state preservation in live coding sessions.

 This workflow builds on following libraries:

 - [Painter](https://github.com/trivial-space/painter), a WebGL rendering engine
-  for live coding.
+  tweaked for live coding / hot reloading.
 - [Libs](https://github.com/trivial-space/libs), a collection of useful
   functions and helpers.
 - [Libs-wasm](https://github.com/trivial-space/libs-wasm), collection of rust
-  utilities for creative coding targeting web assembly.
+  utilities for creative coding and geometric alorithms targeting web assembly.

 This playground is the primary testing environment for these libraries.
 Here first experiments are run, while working both on the programming tools as well